Beginner surfer riding a wave

 Swimming can get a little bit dull, but it’s also the best thing for maintaining paddle endurance

 When you can’t surf but you have access to a pool or lake, why not swim some laps?
 There’s really nothing better for you when it comes to maintaining surf fitness.
-With strokes such as freestyle emulating the type of stroke you perform when paddling, while others are great for building lung capacity and general athleticism.

 To get started, schedule one or two sessions per week.
 Begin with a few warm-up laps to get acquainted with the pool and ensure your technique is spot on.
 Then launch into 30 minutes of swimming freestyle, taking breaks as needed.
 As you improve, you’ll should up your minutes and complete laps without breaks in between.